MicroEJ/docs/PlatformDeveloperGuide/blemock.rst

 |controller-ip|

-Before running your Bluetooth LE application on the simulator, in the :ref:`Run configuration <concepts-microejlaunches>` panel, set the simulation mode to "Controller (over net)" and configure the Bluetooth LE mock settings.
+Before running your Bluetooth LE application on the Simulator, in the :ref:`Run configuration <concepts-microejlaunches>` panel, set the simulation mode to "Controller (over net)" and configure the Bluetooth LE mock settings.

 |bluetooth-mock-configuration|

-Launching the application on the simulator will restore the controller to its initial state (the BLE adapter is disabled).
+Launching the application on the Simulator will restore the controller to its initial state (the BLE adapter is disabled).

 Troubleshooting